Generating and Scheduling Reports

 Using Form Variables in Reports

-For form variables that have been generated by non multi-select inputs, you simply reference the variables using standard macros, e.g. this example prints out the values of the 3 standard text inputs:
+For non-multi-select inputs, reference the variables using standard macros.
+For example, to print the values of the three text inputs:

 [String:value={textinput1}]